 The players are ruthless.
 In the abundance of games now flooding the market, they are devilishly selective, picky, and attentive to the little things.
 They are high-fed by supply exceeding demand, and their verdict will be as harsh as possible.
 A game that has received a good kick for errors, bugs, crashes, and problems with monetization aspects will automatically fall into the category of unsuccessful ones and can no longer be removed from there by any fixes and re-launches.
 You have one try, and it shouldn’t be wasted.

-Now you can see that testing stands out from other phases of game development in that it keeps the game from failure.
+Now you can see that game testing services stand out from other phases of game development in that it keeps the game from failure.

 Nothing new is being created here, but everything is put on the line.
 Testers check the accessibility of all areas of the game, the correct display of elements from different sides, the correct implementation of various functions, etc.